kevingeng/CatroidDrone/README.md

 ###Development-IDE Eclipse
 1. Follow the [Build APK Guide](https://github.com/wagnergerald/CatroidDrone/#build-apk)
 2. Download Eclipse and install the ADT plugin
+3. Set the NDK path in Eclipse: Window->Prefrences->Android->NDK
-3. Import the project from ``<repository dir>/CatroidDrone/CatroidDrone``
+4. Import the project from ``<repository dir>/CatroidDrone/CatroidDrone``
-4. Click 'Run Configuration' and set a new configuration.
+5. Click 'Run Configuration' and set a new configuration.
 Launch your Activity of choice.
 In our case we set it to CatroidDummy and save it.
 Now you are able to execute it.

 ###Development-IDE Netbeans
 For those of you who prefer the Netbeans IDE, here a short guide.
 The steps are mostly the same.